aosabook/500lines/same-origin-policy/doc/chapter.md

 }
 ```

+### Threat Model

+A threat model describes a set of actions that an attacker may perform
+in an attempt to compromise a security property of a system.
+Building
+a threat model is an important step in any secure system design; it
+allows us to identify (possibly invalid) assumptions that we have
+about the system and its environment, and prioritize different types
+of risks that need to be mitigated.

+In our model, we consider an attacker that can act as a server, a
+script or a client.
+As a server, the attacker may set up malicious web
+pages to solicit visits from unsuspecting users, who, in turn, may
+inadvertently send sensitive information to the attacker as part of a
+HTTP request.
+The attacker may create a malicious script that invokes
+DOM operations to read data from other pages and relays those data to
+the attacker's server.
+Finally, as a client, the attacker may
+impersonate a normal user and send malicious requests to a server in
+an attempt to access the user's data.
+We do not consider attackers
+that eavesdrop on the connection between different network endpoints;
+although it is a considerable threat in practice, the SOP is not
+designed to prevent it, and thus, lies outside the scope of our model.

+### Checking Properties

+Now that we have defined the security properties and the attacker's
+behavior, let us show how the Alloy Analyzer can be used to
+automatically check that those properties hold even in the presence of
-When prompted with a `check` command, the Alloy Analyzer analyzes _all_ possible dataflow traces in the system and produces a counterexample (if one exists) that demonstrates how an assertion might be violated:
+the attacker.
+When prompted with a `check` command, the analyzer
+explores _all_ possible dataflow traces in the system and produces a
+counterexample (if one exists) that demonstrates how an assertion
+might be violated:

 ```
 check Confidentiality for 5
 ```

-For example, when checking the model of our example application against the confidentiality property, the analyzer generates the following scenario, which shows how `EvilScript` may access a piece of critical data (`MyInboxInfo`):
+For example, when checking the model of our example application
+against the confidentiality property, the analyzer generates the
+following scenario, which shows how `EvilScript` may access a piece of
+critical data (`MyInboxInfo`):

 ![attack-instance-1a](fig-attack-1a.png)
 ![attack-instance-1b](fig-attack-1b.png)